 Clinical pharmacology, Renal tumors

-As director of Clinical Cancer Research for the Center for Childhood Cancer Research, I facilitate the clinical research programs of many outstanding and innovative clinical investigators here at CHOP, and I oversee the Cancer Center’s substantial contributions to the national clinical research efforts of The Children’s Oncology Group and other smaller cooperative groups.
-We are striving to be one of the premier pediatric oncology clinical research program in the country.
+As CHOP’s Institutional Principal Investigator for the Children’s Oncology Group (COG), I oversee the Cancer Center’s substantial contributions to the national clinical research efforts of the COG.
+We are striving to be one of the premier pediatric oncology clinical research program in the COG.

 Education and Training

 Pediatrics - Vanderbilt Medical School, Nashville, TN